How to Throw the Best 4th of July Backyard Party

 photo: Culinary Hill

-Coming off the heels of a pandemic you may choose to create a feast made up of pre-made portions.
-This will take a little more time but it will lend your party to the Martha Stewart feel of everything in perfect portions and leave your guests extra impressed at your attention to detail.
+Another option you may choose is to create a feast made up of pre-made portions.
+This will take a little more time but it will lend your party to the Martha Stewart feel of everything in perfect portions and leave your guests extra impressed at your attention to detail, especially if you add little touches like these American Flag toothpicks to your food.

 photo: The Sweetest Occasion